-A student admitted to the B.Tech. programme in a particular branch of engineering will earn the degree in that branch by fulfilling all the requirements prescribed in the regulations during the course of study.
+A student admitted to the B.Tech. programme in CSE will earn the degree in that branch by fulfilling all the requirements prescribed in the regulations during the course of study.

-The student is also permitted to opt for earning an Honors degree in the same discipline of Engineering or a Minor degree in another discipline of engineering in addition to the degree in his own discipline of engineering.
-The student will be allowed to exercise this option at the end of first year based on his academic performance in the first year.
+The student is also permitted to opt for earning an Honors degree in CSE or a Minor degree in another discipline of Engineering.
+The student will be allowed to exercise this option at the end of first year based on his /her academic performance in the first year.
 The students admitted through lateral entry can exercise this option at the end of third semester, based on the GPA scored in the third semester examination.